The-Last-Mile-JS/Problems-Submissions/README.md

 # Problems-Submissions
 A repository where an individual student pulls the coding problems and submits his/her codes.

-### Instructions for Admins Adding/Modifying/Deleting Questions from Repo
+### Instructions for Admins Adding/Modifying/Deleting Questions from Repo (Served on GitHub)

 1. `git clone https://github.com/The-Last-Mile-JS/Problems-Submissions.git`</br>
 ...